 “Yes it’s his house.
 Well its mine when he dies” Tony smiled.
 To her absolute horror Frankie realized he was missing two teeth.
 One at the top and one at bottom, both in front.
 She thought to herself, that really is something he should post on his profile.
 Gross.

 To avoid looking at him, Frankie checked out her surroundings.
-The kitchen must have been a cheerful yellow at some stage.
-It looked more like dirty urine now.
+The kitchen must have been a cheerful yellow at some stage it was now urine yellow.
 The tabletop was sticky, as was the floor.
 Dog hair covered everything.
 They were lying on their muddy blankets eyeing her.
 At least they all looked fat and healthy.
 Tony chatted away oblivious to her disgust.

 “You are my 4th date from the internet, I just love the anonymity and access to beautiful woman [pronounced wimmen] like you Frankie” he said sincerely grinning.
 He seemed to be waiting for a response, so she smiled at him.